Last updated: June 6, 2022

 These cases usually take six months to two years to process, depending on the country and your particular circumstances.

-Considering that European residency – not citizenship – would cost 50-60,000 euros in unrecoverable fees, paying a couple of thousand to a professional team, such as the Nomad Capitalist one, to get instant citizenship is dirt cheap.
+Considering that European residency – not citizenship – would cost a lot of money in unrecoverable fees, paying a couple of thousand to a professional team, such as the Nomad Capitalist one, to get instant citizenship is dirt cheap.

 And one citizenship by descent that almost no one talks about is the Hungarian one.

-Similar to Italy’s citizenship by descent program, there is technically no limit on how far back into your family tree you can go to find a Hungarian ancestor.
+Similar to Italy’s citizenship by descent program, there is technically no limit on how far back into your family tree you can go to find a Hungarian ancestor, according to Hungarian law.

 That’s really interesting.